binarytemple/the-sublime-joy-of-markdown/README.md

 # Disadvantages

-* Lacks colaborative editing like google docs
+* Lacks colaborative editing like google docs (but people have added it, you could add it)
 * Requires learning the syntax

 ---